Rent control in Massachusetts: 2023 ballot measure

-2026
+2026 ballot measure

-In September 2025, Attorney General Andrea Campbell verified a ballot petition to implement rent control across the state, allowing supporters to collect nearly 75,000 signatures to put hte measure on the ballot.
-In November 2025, supporters claimed they collected enough signatures to move it forward in the process.
-If adopted, it would become one of the strictest rent control measures in the country.
-Unlike the previous version of rent control, in which individual cities and towns could choose whether or not they wanted to have rent control, this measure would cap rent increases at 5% a year across the entire Commonwealth.
+A ballot proposal to re-institute rent control was proposed for the 2026 Massachusetts ballot.
+(Note: In September 2025, Attorney General Andrea Campbell verified a ballot petition to implement rent control across the state, allowing supporters to collect nearly 75,000 signatures to put the measure on the ballot.
+In November 2025, supporters claimed they collected enough signatures to move it forward in the process.)
+If adopted, it would have become the strictest rent control law in the country.
+Unlike the previous version of rent control, in which individual cities and towns could choose whether or not they wanted to have rent control, this measure would cap rent increases at the rate of inflation, or 5% a year, whichever is lower, across the entire Commonwealth.
+The real estate industry pledged to spend $30 million against the measure.
+The coalition Keep Massachusetts Home, formed in support of the measure, reported $57,000 raised in 2025 year-end campaign finance reports.

-A poll conducted in September 2025 found that 52% of all respondents opposed the return of rent control.
-This includes a plurality of Democrats (42%-38%), and a majority of Republicans (62%-29%) and unenrolled voters (60%-23%).
+On June 23, 2026, the Supreme Judicial Court disallowed the question from appearing on the ballot.
+The Court said the exemption in the proposed law for religious institutions violated the Massachusetts Constitution because, "to enforce the proposed law, the exemption would require the government to determine if a facility is ‘operated solely for... religious... purposes,’ and then make an enforcement decision based on the facility’s religious purpose (or lack thereof)."
+Supporters called the ruling a "massive disappointment" and said "the issue raised by the court is easily fixable and doesn’t effect the substance of our proposal."
+They pledged to bring it back at a future election.